beginning of content

 Key facts

-• After pregnancy, your body might look different.
+• After pregnancy, your body will probably look different.

-• If you want to lose weight after pregnancy, then breastfeeding, eating healthily, and exercising gently can help.
+• If you want to lose weight after pregnancy, then breastfeeding, healthy eating and gentle exercise can help.

 • It is also possible to lose too much weight after giving birth.

-• If you have any concerns about your weight after pregnancy, you can talk to your doctor or a dietician.
+• If you have any concerns about your weight after pregnancy, talk to your doctor or a dietitian for guidance and support.

-When is it safe to start losing weight?
+When is it safe to start losing weight after giving birth?

 Can breastfeeding affect weight loss?